top of page

 Fotografia Antiga de Familia na Cozinha da Casa d'Abreu Neto

-Casa d'Abreu Neto opens its balcony to everyone
+Casa d'Abreu Neto opens its balcony to all

 2000's

-Since 2016, Open House Porto has been inviting families to open their doors for visits.
-Every year, they welcome over 500 people over a weekend with the support of volunteers and guidance from architects such as António Choupina and João Rapagão.
+Since 2016, Open House Porto has invited the family to open its doors to visitors.
+Every year, more than 500 people are welcomed over a weekend, with the support of volunteers and guidance from architects sush as António Choupina and João Rapagão.

 Transformation of